RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>1</sup> And as he went out of the temple, one of his disciples saith unto him, Master, see what manner of stones and what buildings [are here]!
 <sup>2</sup> And Jesus answering said unto him, Seest thou these great buildings? there shall not be left one stone upon another, that shall not be thrown down.
-<sup>3</sup> And as he sat upon the mount of Olives over against the temple, Peter and James and John and Andrew asked him privately ,
+<sup>3</sup> And as he sat upon the mount of Olives over against the temple, Peter and James and John and Andrew asked him privately,
 <sup>4</sup> Tell us, when shall these things be? and what [shall be] the sign when all these things shall be fulfilled?
 <sup>5</sup> And Jesus answering them began to say, Take heed lest any [man] deceive you:
 <sup>6</sup> For many shall come in my name, saying, I am [Christ]; and shall deceive many.